michjans/routegen/README.txt

-This is Route Generator version 1.8 (pre-release)
+This is Route Generator version 1.8

 Route Generator can be used to generate route maps to be used in video editing software.